Korean Short Rib Bibimbap with Rachel Yang

-Short ribs are most commonly braised and cooked in American cuisine.
+Short rib is most commonly braised and cooked in American cuisine.
 Koreans, however, use a sweet and savory marinade before grilling the meat.
-“The fatty, sweet, salty, and charred short ribs can take on many different flavors, which is essential for this dish,” Rachel says.
+Rachel explains “the fatty, sweet, salty, and charred short rib can take on many different flavors, which is essential for this dish.”

 Korean bibimbap is a one-bowl wonder of meat, fresh seasonal vegetables, and an egg elegantly laid over a bowl of steamed rice.
 The name means “mixed rice.”
 Bibimbap was inevitable in Korea, a country with a long-standing agricultural history.
 Historians and scientists point to the middle of the 10th century Koryo dynasty, when the custom of eating at a table – the bapsang culture – first began.
 The traditional meal was characterized by individual settings of rice, soup, side dishes, and red-pepper paste on a table.
 Today, all the ingredients are presented in one bowl.

-Rachel marinates short ribs in a sweet and savory red wine marinade and prepares it two ways: grilled medium rare and tartare style.
+Rachel marinates the short rib in a sweet and savory red wine marinade and prepares it two ways: grilled medium rare and tartare style.
 The different texture of the short ribs create contrast with the smoky-flavored charred greens, and the salted, spicy, pickled sambal daikon mixture.

 Instead of making a Korean daikon kimchi, Rachel uses a fermented in-house sambal, which yields lighter flavors than traditional kimchi.
 This gives the dish a refreshing finish.
 Add charred bitter greens, an egg, and an array of sauces, and the story is complete.

-The short rib rice bowl does not depart too far from the flavors of authentic bibimbap, but the way Rachel composes the flavors makes the dish wonderfully distinct.
+The short rib rice bowl does not depart too far from the flavors of authentic bibimbap, however the way Rachel composes the flavors makes it wonderfully distinct.

 “In the end,” she concludes, “no matter what kind of food, cuisine, style, or process, the final dish has to taste good.
 Having something taste good is subjective.
 But it is also universal.
 Food is so important because it is a medium in which people from any culture can arrive to the same understanding that food – whether from your culture or another’s, authentic or created with a twist – is delicious.
 You don’t need to speak the same language, know the background or history.
 If it tastes good, it is good.
 People understand good food.”

-West Coast photographer Matt Mornick specializes in photographing food, people, and travel.
+West Coast photographer Matt Mornick specializes in photographing food and people.
 His portfolio is available at mornick.com.

-Short rib rice bowl, winter greens, sambal daikon
+Short rib rice bowl with winter greens and sambal daikon

-Serves 4/ 60 minutes active time, 4 hours inactive time
+Serves 4 I 60 minutes active time, 4 hours inactive time

 For braised short rib